Let’s say you have a Telkom bill that you really need to pay, but it’s late and you don’t have access to a Telkom branch or EasyPay point.

 - You may then proceed with the deposit as per usual deposit over the ATM

-Note that most ATMs only deposit banknotes, so you may have to overpay your Telkom account just so you avoid needing to pay with coins at the ATM.
+Note that most ATMs only deposit banknotes, so you may have to overpay your Telkom account to avoid needing to pay with coins at the ATM.
 This method can also be done without a bank card.

 Follow the steps from the FNB demo to see how you would pay a beneficiary at the ATM.
-Just remember to use the ‘EFT ref no’ as your reference (this must be done on the FNB App or online banking).
+Remember to use the ‘EFT ref no’ as your reference (this must be done on the FNB App or online banking).

 A more convenient way to pay your Telkom bill is through the ‘My Telkom’ self-service portal.
 Although this method is not done through any FNB products, it does access your FNB online banking profile.

 To pay Telkom through the ‘My Telkom’ portal, follow these steps:

 - On the Billing section select ‘PAY NOW.’